XML Conventions

 Main Map Definitions

 There are 6 modules that make up the maps definition.
-They should all be placed at the top of the document; following the order below: map
+They should all be placed at the top of the document; following the order below: map, name, version, objective, authors and contributors.

-Contributors are optional but are still to remain at the top.
+Contributors are optional but are still to remain near the top of a XML file.

 The Protocol